pviafore/taocp/mix/README.md

 ### Populating input devices

 You can supply additional cards (newline separated card per line) with `--data-cards-file`.
+If this file is a program, also pass in `--as-program-cards`

 You can supply a tape device with `--tape-file`.

+## Emulating

+Section 1.4.3 in the book provided an incomplete MIX emulator written in MIX In the `mix/1.4.3/problems`, you will find `emulator_complete.mixal`.
+Despite its name, there are a few restrictions:

+* You must pass cards in as "program style" to simulate a program
+* Leave off the two lines of loading routines if this is done from a cardpack
+* No floating point numbers
+* Not all IO operations are available (only units 16 and 18)